hamblinjm/crossfit/Readme.md

 ### Decision Tree
+We also tried a decision tree model.
+The parameters we used for this model included age, height, weight, gender, personal bests for several exercises, workout habits, sports experience, and diet.
+We did not rerun this model with different subsets of predictors.
+To build the decision tree model, we used a `StandardScaler` to get all the data on the same scale, and then we used a `GridSearchCV` to test the values 1-50 for the `max_depth` hyperparameter.
+With `random_state = 0`, we found that the best value of `max_depth` was 16.
+Using that value produced a model with RMSE = 12627.278421621208.

 ### Bagging

 ## Conclusion
-Even with our best model, we couldn't make very accurate predictions on how well an athlete will rank in competition.
-This makes sense because...
+With our best model, we could make decent predictions, even if they are still a little off from how well an athlete really ranks in competition.
+This makes sense because looking at the individual trends from each exercise plotted against the rank, in most cases, there is not a strong correlation.
+With this in mind, our best model's RMSE of 8540 is fairly good.